 - For larger sizes of bionet please click here.

 The main threat to carrots is the Carrot Root Fly

-Carrot flies lays their eggs between late April and August - two to five 5 times per season.
+The carrot fly (Psila rosae) is a serious and widespread pest.
+Adult flies are about 8mm long, shiny black with reddish head, orange legs and transparent wings.
+The larvae are 8-10mm long and creamy-white in colour.
+Carrot flies lay their eggs between late April and August - two to five times per season.
 The eggs are placed beside the young carrot.
 Out of those develop grubs which burrow into the carrots causing tunneling.
 Sometimes the foliage turns reddish brown.
 The crop is inedible and will rot in storage.

 What can be done